Sam2728/Sam2728/README.md

 ## About Me

-I'm Sam, a passionate programmer with a strong interest in software development and data structures & algorithms.
-I enjoy solving complex problems and learning new technologies.
-Currently, I'm working on various projects that challenge my skills and help me grow as a developer.
+I'm Sam, a Highly organized and proactive student with excellent communication skills and a strong work ethic.
+Proven ability to work well in team environments and collaborate effectively with peers.I can able to develop professional skills as much as soon and contribute to a dynamic organization.

 ## Education